 \subsection{Top Eigenvalues of Hessian and Hessian Trace}

-The success of optimization algorithms in deep learning not only depends on their ability to minimize training loss but also critically hinges on the nature of the solutions they converge to.
-Adam-type algorithms tend to converge to sharp minima, characterized by large eigenvalues of the Hessian matrix~\cite{Caldarola2022}.

 The success of optimization algorithms in deep learning depends on both minimizing training loss and the quality of the solutions they find.
 So we numerically verified the hessian matrix properties between the different methods.
-We computed the Hessian spectrum of ResNet-18 trained on the CIFAR-100 dataset for 200 epochs using four optimization methods: SGD, SGDM, Adam, and SGDF.
+We computed the Hessian spectrum of ResNet-18 trained on the CIFAR-100 dataset for 200 epochs.
 These experiments ensure that all methods achieve similar results on the training set.
-We employed power iteration~\cite{2018Hessian} to compute the top eigenvalues of Hessian and Hutchinson’s method~\cite{2020PyHessian} to compute the Hessian trace.
+We employed power iteration~\citep{2018Hessian} to compute the top eigenvalues of Hessian and Hutchinson’s method~\citep{2020PyHessian} to compute the Hessian trace.
 Histograms illustrating the distribution of the top 50 Hessian eigenvalues for each optimization method are presented in Fig.~\ref{fig:main_hessian_spectrum}.
 SGDF brings lower eigenvalue and trace of the hessian matrix, which explains the fact that SGDF demonstrates better performance than SGD as the categorization category increases.